rabbitmq/rabbitmq-tutorials/python/tutorial-one.md

 </pre></div>
 </td></tr></table>

+You may ask why to declare queue again - we have already declared it in our previous code.
+We could have avoided that if we always run the `send.py` program before this one.
+But we're not sure yet which program to run as first.
+In such case it's a good practice to repeat declaring the queue in both programs.

 Receiving messages from the queue is a bit more complex.
 Whenever we receive a message, a `callback` function is called.
 In our case